ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

     - You can add authentication, traffic management and few more directly from your cf CLI, without logging into Apigee
     - When you do that the business teams can create API Products, and scale the consumption
     - If you have swagger spec for this API, you can enable your developers to access these APIs through smartdocs

-# Where to from here
-    We will add more labs on Apigee PCF Usecases.
-    - You can add authentication, traffic management and few more directly from your cf CLI, without logging into Apigee
-    - You can choose to have these APIs proxied by Apigee Edge Microgateway, instead of the central runtime
-    - You can choose to decorate your App, with the Apigee Edge Microgateway meta build pack
-    - If you are using Apigee Private cloud, you can choose to manage the private cloud through PCF's BOSH

 # Summary

-In this lab you have added API Management to an API created in PCF.
+In this lab you have added API Management to an API created in PCF using Apigee Edge Microgateway.

 # References

-* Link to Apigee docs page
 * [Installing Apigee Edge Service Broker for PCF tile] (http://docs.pivotal.io/partners/apigee/installing.html)

 # Rate this lab